Even if you don’t know the first thing about collectables, you know Funko POPs.

 Community Sales

-If you want to avoid the 10% eBay fee, community sales are another viable route.
-Dedicated Facebook groups like "Funko Trading" and the Funkoswap subreddit provide open markets for buyers, sellers, and traders to coordinate POP transactions.
+If you want to avoid marketplace fees — or just want to deal with people who know what a Chase is without requiring a five-minute explanation — community sales are another viable route.
+Dedicated Facebook groups like “Funko Trading” and the Funkoswap subreddit provide open markets for buyers, sellers, and traders to coordinate POP transactions.

 On top of avoiding eBay fees, the biggest upside to community sales is the added level of transparency.
 Both buyers and sellers are accountable to the larger community, so you know you’re dealing with other real collectors and not scammers.